-You can connect up to four virtual storage devices to a virtual machine.
-Since one of these (the secondary master) is always configured to be a CD-ROM/DVD drive, this leaves you with up to three virtual hard disks that you can attach to a virtual machine's IDE controller.
+In VirtualBox, each virtual machine has one IDE controller enabled by default.
+You can therefore connect up to four virtual storage devices to a virtual machine.
+Since one of these (the secondary master) is always configured to be a

-1SATA support was added with VirtualBox 1.6; experimental SCSI support was added with 2.1.
+$^{^1}$ SATA support was added with VirtualBox 1.6; experimental SCSI support was added with 2.1 and fully implemented with 2.2.